 - When preparing fresh veggies, cut into 1-inch thick pieces, and alternately thread beef and veggies throughout the steak kabobs.
 Keep some space in between to allow the pieces to cook evenly.
 Spray them with the canola oil and brush any extra marinade onto the skewers.

 - Preheat the grill to medium-high heat and add olive oil to the grates.
 Place the steak kabobs on the grill for 8 - 10 minutes, turning occasionally.
 You can brush any remaining marinade on the kabobs.
-For medium doneness, your steak's internal temperature should reach 145 degrees F.
+Your steak's internal temperature should reach 145 degrees F for medium doneness.

 - Remove the steak kabobs from the grill with a pair of tongs and let rest for 5 minutes before serving.